thatcherfreeman/utility-dctls/README.md

 ---
 ### Color Picker DCTL

-Improves upon the color picker in the Color page by allowing you to see floating point code values that aren't clamped 0 to 1.
-Updated 2025-01-13 for Resolve 19.1 alpha support.
+Improves upon the color picker in the Color page by allowing you to see floating point code values that aren't clamped 0 to 1. **Updated 2025-01-13 for alpha support and now requires Resolve 19.1 or later.**

 #### DCTL Parameters
 **Color Picker X/Y**: Coordinates of the pixel you want to sample.